vdhamer/Photo-Club-Hub/.github/README.md

   If available, club-independent information (like birthdays) for that photographer is displayed here.
   The `Search` bar filters on photographer names.

-- The `Clubs and Musea` screen lists all photo clubs that are known to the app.
+- The `Clubs and Museums` screen lists all photo clubs that are known to the app.
   Each entry predominantly contains a map showing where the club is located and optionally your current location.
   A button with a lock icon toggles whether the map is can be controlled interactively (scroll, zoom, rotate, 3D).
   By default, the maps are not interactive.
 This mode helps scroll through the list of clubs rather than scrolling within a map.
   A _purple_ pin on the map shows where the selected club is based (e.g., a school or municipal building).
   A _blue_ pin shows the location of any other photo club that happens to be in the displayed region.
-  The screen can also show any photo musea that happen to be in sight.
+  The screen can also show any photo museums that happen to be in sight.
 These have different markers than the photo clubs.
-  The plan is that the screen can switch between listing all photo clubs and listing all photo musea.
+  The plan is that the screen can switch between listing all photo clubs and listing all photo museums.

 - The `Preferences` screen allows you to configure which types of portfolios you want to include in the Portfolios screen.
 You can, for example, choose whether to include former members.